Ssimoes48/Food-Deserts-Analysis/README_scatters_KL.md

 ## Initial Evaluation

 - % Adult Obesity as a function of % Poverty Rate (% of county population below the poverty line)
-- # Diabetic Medicare Enrollees Per County as a function of % Poverty Rate
+- No. Diabetic Medicare Enrollees Per County as a function of % Poverty Rate
-- # Deaths Per County as a function of % Poverty Rate (% of county pop below the poverty line)
+- No. Deaths Per County as a function of % Poverty Rate (% of county pop below the poverty line)
 - % Adult Obesity as a function of Food Environment Index Rating
-- # Diabetic Medicare Enrollees Per County as a function of Food Environment Index Rating
+- No. Diabetic Medicare Enrollees Per County as a function of Food Environment Index Rating
-- # Deaths Per County as a function of Food Environment Index Rating
+- No. Deaths Per County as a function of Food Environment Index Rating

 However, in performing these analyses, I noticed that using total number counts per county (i.e. for diabetes and deaths) was not appropriate: a more populous county may have many more deaths than a less densely populated county; but while the